todun/workshop-temp/Lab-Guide.md

 5\.
 Be sure to delete the SNS topic (if you created one) and the Lambda function that you created in the Zombie Sensor lab.

 6\.
+Navigate to CloudWatch Logs and make sure to delete unnecessary Log Groups if they exist.

+7\.
 Once those resources have been deleted, go to the CloudFormation console and find the Stack that you launched in the beginning of the workshop, select it, and click **Delete Stack**.
-When the stack has been successfully deleted, it should no longer display in the list of stacks.
+When the stack has been successfully deleted, it should no longer display in the list of Active stacks.
 If you run into any issues deleting stacks, please notify a workshop instructor or contact [AWS Support](https://console.aws.amazon.com/support/home) for additional assistance.

 * * *